The Cat's Meow: Critical response

-On the review aggregator website Rotten Tomatoes, the film has a score of 75% based on 129 reviews.
+On the review aggregator website Rotten Tomatoes, the film has a score of 76% based on 128 reviews, with an average rating of 6.6/10.
+The website's critics consensus reads: "The Cat's Meow is a deliciously evoked period piece and whodunit."

 New York Times film critic A. O. Scott called the film "a modest, restrained picture, as small and satisfying as one of Woody Allen's better recent efforts.
 There is little to distinguish it visually from a made-for-cable historical drama.
 We observe the events from a polite distance, rather than being plunged into the swirl of decadent Jazz Age high life.
 The suave camera movements never quite dispel the feeling that we are watching a filmed play.
 But Mr. Bogdanovich … shows his mastery in his work with the actors, who turn dusty Tinseltown lore into a spry and touching entertainment."

 "Apart from its theory about the mistaken death of Ince and its cover-up, the movie's most intriguing theory is that Parsons witnessed it, which might explain her lifetime contract with the Hearst papers," wrote Roger Ebert of the Chicago Sun-Times.
 "The film is darkly atmospheric, with Herrmann quietly suggesting the sadness and obsession beneath Hearst's forced avuncular chortles.
 Dunst is as good, in her way, as Dorothy Comingore in Citizen Kane in showing a woman who is more loyal and affectionate than her lover deserves."

 "In some ways, Dunst gives the film’s most impressive performance," wrote Jonathan Rosenbaum, who called the film a must-see.
 "What’s masterful about Bogdanovich’s direction is the cumulative detail, which adds complexity to incidental as well as central characters.
 He has a graceful way of switching viewpoints from one character to another and an uninsistent yet mainly persuasive sense of period. … This picture might well be considered a more impressive accomplishment than many of his early pictures.
 But it speaks with a quieter voice, and what it says seems substantially more personal and thoughtful."

-In the San Francisco Chronicle, Mick LaSalle stated, "Bogdanovich takes a tale of old Hollywood and infuses it with velocity and enthusiasm.
+In the San Francisco Chronicle, Mick LaSalle stated: "Bogdanovich takes a tale of old Hollywood and infuses it with velocity and enthusiasm.
 He avoids his twin demons, freneticism and cuteness, and delivers his best picture in years ...
 His deft use of a single location, his intelligent handling of his ensemble cast and his graceful camera work mark this as a true return to form."

 Derek Elley of Variety described the film as "playful and sporty … Dunst gives her best performance to date amid a skilled older cast.
 Believable as both a spoiled ingenue and a lover to two very different men, Dunst endows a potentially lightweight character with considerable depth and sympathy."